 What are the inspirations for Climate Museum UK?

 A key inspiration is New York’s Climate Museum working towards opening a major attraction in the city.
 The initiator, Miranda Massie, was astounded that nobody had taken the Climate Museum name when she initiated the project in 2015.
 Further, it seems astounding that nobody has used the name elsewhere in the world, something the New York Climate Museum is happy to see.
 Climate Museum UK is not a subsidiary or franchisee of New York’s Climate Museum, but honours it as the first to use the name and for the vision it holds of empowering public to take climate action.

-It also draws on my experiences in cultural engagement and environmental activism.
+It also draws on Bridget’s experiences in cultural engagement and environmental activism.